Welcome welcomeee

 "I feel small right now".

-The kind of _ _ _ _ that belongs to me too easily,
+The kind of love that belongs to me too easily that it feels like second home.

 Grip and tug me back if I've gone too far.